 For the past few months, I’ve worked as the Grassroots Advocacy Recruitment Specialist intern to build grassroots support in key Congressional districts for the funding of vaccines.
 When I first got involved in grassroots advocacy and recruitment, I was intimidated and overwhelmed.
 However, what I’ve learned from recruiting champions is that at its most basic level, recruitment is simply talking to like-minded people about something you care deeply about.
 What we all care about at Shot@Life is ensuring that children around the world have access to lifesaving vaccines.
 I couldn’t think of an easier goal to rally behind.

 Grassroots campaigns like Shot@Life are successful because of the people who comprise them.
 All it takes to recruit new champions is to find a few people who are already inclined to support Shot@Life.
-I want to share some of what I’ve learned while working to recruit Shot@Life champions for the past six months so that you’re able to recruit a new champion, too.
+I want to share some of what I’ve learned while working to recruit Shot@Life champions for the past six months so that you’re able to recruit new champion, too.

 When it comes to recruiting, I’ve found the following to be helpful: